Looking for ideas to landscape a small backyard? You’re in luck.

 4. Embrace Vertical Space

 The perfect weekend DIY project?
-Transform that blank wall trellis or backyard fencing into a garden of its own.
+Transform that blank wall trellis or backyard fencing into an urban garden of its own.
 Pick up a set of vertical planters online or at your local store, and fill them with colorful flowers or grow an herb garden.
 You can also repurpose empty plastic containers, bottles, or tin cans to be used as planters.

 5. Take the Plunge